RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Simulations

 \section{Simulations}

-We evaluate the performance and scalability of our proposed method (Alg.\ref{alg:integrated_path_planning}) by comparing it to six different algorithms: 1) Branch and Cut \cite{mitchell2002branch}, 2) two metaheuristics—Simulated Annealing (SA) and Genetic Algorithm (GA), and 3) three heuristic methods from the literature (\cite{ropero2019terra, maini2019coverage, yu2018algorithms}) that were developed for energy-aware planning of UAV-UGV teams.
-All implementations were performed using Python, Intel i9-13900H CPU, and 16GB RAM.
-In all these simulations, we consider a VTOL UAV with a minimum flight altitude of $\underline{z} {=} 100 \,m$ (see Assumption \ref{assump1}).
+We evaluate the performance, scalability, and component contributions of Alg.~\ref{alg:integrated_path_planning} through sets of simulations: (1) a scalability analysis across different $m$ and $n$ (Section~\ref{subsec:scalability}); (2) comparisons against Branch and Cut~\cite{mitchell2002branch}, two metaheuristics --Simulated Annealing (SA) and Genetic Algorithm (GA)-- and three state-of-the-art heuristics from the literature~\cite{ropero2019terra,yu2018algorithms, maini2019coverage} developed for similar energy-aware UAV-UGV planning (Sections~\ref{sec:bnc}--\ref{sec:sota}); and (3) an ablation study evaluating the contribution of each algorithmic component, the sensitivity to robustness parameters $\delta_a$ and $\delta_g$, and the algorithm's performance under randomly generated initial and final team positions (Section~\ref{sec:ablation}).
+All implementations were performed using Python 3.9 on an Intel i9-13900H CPU with 16GB RAM.
+In all simulations, a VTOL UAV is considered with a minimum flight altitude of $\underline{z} = 100\,m$ (see Assumption~\ref{assump1}).
 In practice, most UAVs move horizontally at speeds greater than their vertical speeds~\cite{guo2020vertical}, which is consistent with our configuration (Table~\ref{tab:mission_parameters}).

-For different values of $m$ (number of UAV-UGV teams) and $n$ (number of monitoring points), 25 random $\mathcal{P}_{\text{UAV}}$ were created with a fixed $z$-coordinate equal to \(\underline{z}\) inside a cuboid environment, as defined in \eqref{env}, with $\bar{x} = \bar{y} = 4000 \,m$.
-Unless otherwise specified, for each value of $m$ and $n$, the computation time and the overall mission time $\max_{\mu}\tau(X^{\mu})$ were reported with mean $\pm$ standard deviation over those 25 realizations.
-Mission parameters for the first team are presented in Table \ref{tab:mission_parameters} and the following linear relationship is used:
+For different values of $m$ (number of UAV-UGV teams) and $n$ (number of monitoring points), 25 random $\mathcal{P}_{\text{UAV}}$ were created via uniform distribution from $\mathcal{Q}_f^a$ with a fixed $z$-coordinate equal to $\underline{z}$ inside a cuboid environment as defined in~\eqref{env}, with $\bar{x} = \bar{y} = 4000\,m$.
+Unless otherwise specified, computation time and overall mission time $\max_{\mu}\tau(X^{\mu})$ are reported as mean $\pm$ standard deviation over those 25 realizations.
+Mission parameters are presented in Table~\ref{tab:mission_parameters} and the following linear recharge relationship is used: